-When someone speeds or drives too fast for road conditions, other people on the road are at risk of injury and death if an accident occurs.
+When someone speeds or drives too fast for road conditions, other people on the road are at risk of injury, and even death, if an accident occurs.
 Truck drivers often get paid by the mile or at a flat rate for a particular route, so they might drive at excessive speeds to stay on schedule and receive a higher paycheck.
 Unfortunately, this behavior can lead to accidents that could have been avoided.

 The occupants of a passenger car tend to suffer greater harm than someone driving an 80,000-pound tractor-trailer.
 Truck drivers are high off the ground and protected from the destruction that happens below them.

-Driving too fast prevents the driver from maneuvering their truck to safety or avoiding a collision with another vehicle.
+Driving too fast prevents the driver from maneuvering their truck safely or avoiding a collision with another vehicle.
 If they’re ignoring traffic laws or engaging in other dangerous behaviors, the risk of a crash increases.

 Common factors associated with speeding that can lead to accidents involving commercial trucks include: